 Golden Bear Orientation Leaders

-The Orientation Leader position is a part of a diverse team of UC Berkeley students that works collaboratively to welcome, orient, and educate over 8,500 new students to campus.
-Orientation Leaders help guide students through a weeklong orientation program to help prepare them for success at UC Berkeley.
-Candidates should have a genuine desire to represent UC Berkeley and to grow as student leaders and possess a passion for serving others, a positive attitude, and willingness to serve as a positive role model.
-Each Orientation Leader guides a small group of students through their GBO experience, helping them explore academic life, involvement, the diverse community, and everything that UC Berkeley has to offer.
-This position provides a rewarding opportunity for personal and professional growth.
-Recruitment happens during the early spring semester, and spring training happens in late March and throughout April.
+The Orientation Leader position is a volunteer position that is part of a diverse team of UC Berkeley students that works collaboratively to welcome, orient, and educate over 8,500 new students to campus.
+Orientation Leaders help guide students through a multi-day orientation program to help prepare them for success at UC Berkeley.
+Successful Orientation Leaders will have a genuine desire to represent UC Berkeley and to grow as student leaders.
+They also will possess a passion for serving others and a positive attitude, and a desire to serve as a positive role model.
+Orientation Leaders guide a small group of students through their GBO experience, helping them explore academic life, involvement, the diverse community, and everything that UC Berkeley has to offer.
+This volunteer position provides a rewarding opportunity for personal and professional growth.
+Recruitment happens in January and February, and spring training happens in March and April.